Mental Health and Emotional Wellbeing Forum…

 A chance to express your opinions and unmet needs within mental health services, meet new people and share information.

-We are having a Mental Health Service User Get Together on Wednesday 5th July 2017 at 2pm-4pm at Neath Port Talbot CVS, Tŷ Margaret Thorne, 17-19 Alfred Street ,Neath SA11 1EF.
+We are having a Mental Health Service User Get Together on Friday 1st September 2017 from 2-4pm at Neath Port Talbot CVS, Tŷ Margaret Thorne, 17-19 Alfred Street ,Neath SA11 1EF.
 Check back for more details.

 Jan Ellis on 01639 631246

 The Local Partnership Board provides the Western Bay Regional focus for the implementation of the Welsh Government Together for Mental Health Strategy.
 The key objectives and deliverables from the Strategy are provided through a three year rolling delivery plan for each Local Partnership Board in Wales.
 The objectives are closely monitored by the Welsh Government for local implementation and through regular performance management reporting.

 Membership of the Local Partnership Board is sourced from the Health Board, Local Authorities, Third Sector Organisations, Service User and Carer representatives.
 The Board meets on a bi monthly basis.

 For further information on the Local Partnership Board contact the Mental Health Development Officer at NPT CVS on 01639 631246.